Category Archives: Net Worth

 New Vehicle Fund

 Our new car fund is intended to cover future vehicles for our family.
 Contributions are invested in cryptocurrencies.
 We track these crypto investments separately for our others (see brokerage account above).
-This month, our new car fund increased $38.79 from last month to a total of $3,564.35.
+This month, we contributed $0 to our new car fund and it increased $159.76 from last month to a total of $3,024.23.
+Our total 2022 contributions so far are $700.

 Credit Card Balance